Vice published altered photos showing Cambodian genocide victims smiling. It unleashed an uproar.

 The images elicited strong expressions of outrage on social media.

 “Matt Loughrey in Vice is not colourising S21 photographs.
-He is falsifying history,” said John Vink, a photographer who spent more than a decade working in Cambodia.
+He is falsifying history,” tweeted John Vink, a photographer who spent more than a decade working in Cambodia.